 “Any dispute, controversy or claim arising out of or relating to this contract, or the breach, termination or invalidity thereof, shall be settled by arbitration in accordance with the BVI IAC Arbitration Rules.“

 [“The number of arbitrators shall be… [one or three];

 The place of arbitration shall be… [Road Town, Tortola, British Virgin Islands, unless the Parties agree otherwise];

 The language to be used in the arbitral proceedings shall be… [language].”]

 3rd BVI Annual International Arbitration Conference 2019

 The 3rd Annual International Arbitration Conference in the BVI will take place on 18-22 November 2019.
 The participants of the conference will be both local and international lawyers.
 Seminars, workshops, lectures and networking events will be held throughout the conference week.
 Discussions will take place about the choice of the BVI IAC Rules and the BVI as the seat of arbitration, interim measures in support of international arbitration and enforceability of the awards in the BVI.
-RCAN (Russian and CIS Arbitration Network) will support a seminar which will be broadcast by video link and could be accessed online.
-The speakers will discuss enforcement of the court judgments and arbitral awards in the BVI and in Russia, enforcement of emergency decisions in the BVI and consider an option of initiating bankruptcy proceedings in the BVI versus enforcement of an arbitral award.
+RCAN (Russian and CIS Arbitration Network) will support a seminar which will be broadcasted by video link and could be accessed online.
 More information is available on the official website of the conference.